MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-assignment-rules.md

    e.
 Repeat the steps a through d to configure multiple rules.

    > [!NOTE]
-   >
-   > - We recommend that you reduce the granularity of the conditions for the assignment roles in a descending order.
+   > We recommend that you reduce the granularity of the conditions for the assignment roles in a descending order.
-   > - If you define a condition on **Available capacity** or **Capacity** attribute, you must use the "is greater than" operator only.

 10. You can sort the order in which the rules should be evaluated during work assignment.
 For other tasks that you can perform, such as copy, edit, delete, see [Options available for rulesets](configure-work-classification.md#options-available-for-rulesets).

 11. If you create more than one assignment ruleset, a warning message is displayed that alerts you to define the selection criteria to run the rulesets.

-You can create a sample assignment rule with the following conditions.
+Create a sample assignment rule with the following conditions.

 | Attribute          | Operator                    | Match type    | Attribute value                           |
 | ------------------ | --------------------------- | ------------- | ----------------------------------------- |